-This is a film created by participants of last years Sounding Out combining music, movement, design and puppetry with influences from Alice’s Adventures in Wonderland.
+This is a film created by participants of Sounding Out combining music, movement, design and puppetry with influences from Alice’s Adventures in Wonderland.

 Instruments from the orchestra

-Work with a choreographer to make original movement and dance, telling stories through music.
+Working with a choreographer to make original movement and dance, telling stories through music.